berlenzhang/power-outages-project/README.md

 ---
 ## HYPOTHESIS TESTING
 Based on our central question we wanted to better analyze the regions on a larger scale so for this hypothesis test we looked at the distributions of the east and west regions.
-Although there are no columns that have this data, we used the data from the `CLIMATE.REGION’ column to evaluate the distinction between the two regions based on the average number of `CUSTOMERS.AFFECTED`by power outages.
+Although there are no columns that have this data, we used the data from the `CLIMATE.REGION` column to evaluate the distinction between the two regions based on the average number of `CUSTOMERS.AFFECTED`by power outages.

 ***Null hypothesis*** : The mean amount of customers affected by power outages are the same in Eastern and Western climate regions.